chef-cft/habitat-workshop-environment/README.md

 This was last tested on version 1.1.3

 ## Config updates
-* After cloning this repo, update `terraform/terraform.tfvars`
+* After cloning this repo, locally update `terraform/terraform.tfvars` with your
         -aws_key_pair_file
         -aws_sshkey
         -workshop_prefix (if you want)